TomaszWaszczyk/substrate-runtime-developer/questions.md

 # Q1

-What is the flow of the document: https://w3c.github.io/did-core/ I mean.. engines of web browser will implement the standard or it will works on Pallet's site?
+What is the flow of the document: https://w3c.github.io/did-core/ I mean.. engines of web browser will implement the standard or it will works only on Pallet's site?